tokenchain/moodyeth/README.md

 ### Why do we use python
 Using it because it is fast and easy.
 More importantly it runs directly by its own and no more dependencies.

 Its much faster to building modules and calling functions on python.
-Also it can be wrapped into an executable binary on wasm or cpython thats runs on natively any platforms.
+Also it can be wrapped into an executable binary on wasm or cpython that runs on natively any platforms.

 If you are using PyCharm or similar IDE, all type are ready to show at your finger tips.